 - Other machine learning applications – we work with many of the other groups from MSR Cambridge and beyond to build machine learning solutions to problems in machine vision, informational retrieval, human-computer interaction, game theory, software development and many other domains.

-Machine Learning and Perception
+Machine Intelligence and Perception

 > Machine Learning at MSR Cambridge

 - Yoram Bachrach and Ely Porat, Fingerprints for Highly Similar Streams, in Information and Computation, Elsevier, October 2015.